-As of March 31, 2024, we had \$629.7 million of non-cancelable inventory purchase commitments with our independent contract manufacturers.
+As of September 30, 2024, we had \$550.0 million of non-cancelable inventory purchase commitments with our independent contract manufacturers.
 We recorded a liability for these purchase commitments for quantities in excess of our future estimated demand forecasts, consistent with the valuation of our excess and obsolete inventory.
-As of March 31, 2024 and December 31, 2023, the liability for these inventory purchase commitments was \$115.0 million and \$84.7 million, respectively, and was recorded in accrued liabilities on our condensed consolidated balance sheets.
-The expense related to such accrued liability for inventory purchase commitments was \$31.6 million and \$10.4 million during the three months ended March 31, 2024 and 2023, respectively, and was recorded in cost of product revenue on the condensed consolidated statements of income.
+As of September 30, 2024 and December 31, 2023, the liability for these inventory purchase commitments was \$76.3 million and \$84.7 million, respectively, and was recorded in accrued liabilities on our condensed consolidated balance sheets.
+The cost of product revenue related to such liabilities was a \$27.4 million benefit and a \$36.9 million cost during the three months ended September 30, 2024 and 2023, respectively.
+The cost of product revenue related to such accrued liability for inventory purchase commitments was \$11.2 million and \$59.3 million during the nine months ended September 30, 2024 and 2023, respectively.

 Other Contractual Commitments and Open Purchase Orders-In addition to commitments with contract manufacturers, we have open purchase orders and contractual obligations in the ordinary course of business for which we have not received goods or services.
 A significant portion of our reported purchase commitments consist of non-cancelable commitments.
 In certain instances, contractual commitments allow us the option to cancel, reschedule and adjust our requirements based on our business needs prior to firm orders being placed.
-As of March 31, 2024, we had \$40.4 million in other contractual commitments having a remaining term in excess of one year that are non-cancelable.
+As of September 30, 2024, we had \$116.5 million in other contractual commitments having a remaining term in excess of one year that are non-cancelable.

-As of March 31, 2024, we had \$89.8 million in contractual commitments related to payments for operating leases.
+As of September 30, 2024, we had \$83.1 million in contractual commitments related to payments for operating leases.

 Litigation-We are involved in disputes, litigation, and other legal actions.
 For lawsuits where we are the defendant, we are in the process of defending these litigation matters, and while there can be no assurances and the outcome of certain of these matters is currently not determinable and not predictable, we currently are unaware of any existing claims or proceedings that we believe are likely to have a material adverse effect on our financial position.
 There are many uncertainties associated with any litigation and these actions or other third-party claims against us may cause us to incur costly litigation fees, costs and substantial settlement charges, and possibly subject us to damages and other penalties.
 In addition, the resolution of any intellectual property ("IP") litigation may require us to make royalty payments, which could adversely affect our gross margins in future periods.
 If any of those events were to occur, our business, financial condition, results of operations, and cash flows could be adversely affected.
 Litigation is unpredictable and the actual liability in any such matters may be materially different from our current estimates, which could result in the need to adjust any accrued liability and record additional expenses.
 We accrue for contingencies when we believe that a loss is probable and that we can reasonably estimate the amount of any such loss.
 These accruals are generally based on a range of possible outcomes that require significant management judgement.
 If no amount within a range is a better estimate than any other, we accrue the minimum amount.
-Litigation loss contingency accruals associated with outstanding cases were not material as of March 31, 2024, and December 31, 2023.
+Litigation loss contingency accruals associated with outstanding cases were not material as of September 30, 2024, and December 31, 2023.